v-makoud/Azure-Industry-docs/azure-industry-docs/retail/visual-search-use-case-overview.md

 ### Search &amp; Ranking

 Once similarity is defined, we need to devise an efficient method to retrieve the closest N items to the one passed as input, then return a list of identifiers.
-This is also known as &quot;image ranking&quot;.
+This is also known as "image ranking".
 On a large data set, the time to compute every distance is prohibitive, so we use approximate nearest-neighbor algorithms.
-Several open source libraries exist for those, so you won&#39;t have to code them from scratch.
+Several open source libraries exist for those, so you won't have to code them from scratch.

 Finally, memory and computation requirements will determine the choice of deployment technology for the trained model, as well high availability.
 Typically, the search space will be partitioned, and several instances of the ranking algorithm will run in parallel.
 One option that allows for scalability and availability is [Azure Kubernetes](https://azure.microsoft.com/en-us/services/container-service/kubernetes/?WT.mc_id=vsearchgio-article-gmarchet) clusters.
 In that case it is advisable to deploy the ranking model across several containers (handling a partition of the search space each) and several nodes (for high availability).

 ## Next steps

 Implementing visual search need not be complex.
-You can use Bing or build your own with Azure services, while benefiting from Microsoft&#39;s AI research and tools.
+You can use Bing or build your own with Azure services, while benefiting from Microsoft's AI research and tools.

 ### Trial